Black Friday and Cyber Monday are nearing!!

 5. Stick towards providing intelligent discounts and coupons

 A Black Friday checklist is none without discussing the discounts.
-Promotions and offers are embedded in every single eye of the customers especially during the Black Friday and Cyber Monday season.
-So, providing discounts seems mandatory that insists on the customers to visit your website.
+Promotions and offers are embedded in every single eye of the customers, especially during the Black Friday and Cyber Monday season.
+So, providing discounts seems mandatory that insists on the customers visiting your website.
 Those customers may become your potential customers in the future when they are taken away from the uniqueness of your website.

 6. Design the store layout/landing page

 Now, it is time to dress up for success.
 Create a strategic plan for your landing page and keep your customers engaged in it.
 It is also wise to develop a game plan to display the areas with defined lanes and make the traffic smoother.
 It also helps you to deviate from the customers thereby managing the traffic effectively.

 You can add something that triggers your customers to your product pages.
 For example, you can follow the enlisted strategies on your website too.

 - Adding discounts and other offers to your homepage

 - Adding clear navigational bars and popups to attract your visitors